Luker501/GethAddSmartContract/README.md

-# Using Quorum's Geth fork to add a smart contract
+# Using Quorum's Geth Fork to Add a Smart Contract

 This tutorial assumes that you are using geth as a command line tool to run a full Quorum node. *note that it is not advised to use this tutorial for public blockchain networks like Ethereum as we will be unlocking accounts to post transactions, and anyone with an RPC connection to your node will be able to use the unlocked account*.

-## Attach to your node
+## Attach to your Node

 In this tutorial we will add the HelloWorld.sol smart contract to the Quorum blockchain.
 To do so, firstly, attach to your node javascript console using